sumaiyadabeer/pdf2json/README.md

 # pdf2json
-Convert tables from PDF to JSON data
+Convert tables from PDF to JSON data \\
+see PPT and POC video for more detail